osam-cologne/lv2-workshop/my-first-lv2-plugin.rst

 If you get any compiler warnings during the compilation, don't worry, these are probably due to some occurences of deprecated C++ syntax in the DPF library sources.

-If you get any errors, please double-check that you have all the develpoment tools and libraries installed, are in the correct directory, and that you haven't accidentally entered any weird data when creating the project.
+If you get any errors, please double-check that you have all the development tools and libraries installed, are in the correct directory, and that you haven't accidentally entered any weird data when creating the project.
 When trying to compile again, it's best to issue a ``make clean`` first, to make sure everything is compiled again anew.